akretion/pos/pos_order_to_sale_order/README.rst

 To configure this module, you need to:

 #.
 Go to Point Of Sale / Configuration / Point of Sale
 #.
-Select the desired default behaviour
+Select the desired default behavior

 .. figure:: static/description/pos_config_form.png
    :width: 800 px